team-centric-software/simple-d3-heatmap/DOCUMENTATION.md

 #### HeatmapGenerator.weekly(container_id, data)

-Creates a Heatmap of atleast one Week (multiple possible)
+Creates a heatmap calendar of one week

 ##### Parameters